 import numpy and

 import cv2).
-PySceneDetect is still beta software, so feel free to report any bugs or share some feature requests/ideas and help make PySceneDetect even better.
+If you encounter any issues or want to make a feature request, feel free to report any bugs or share some feature requests/ideas on the issue tracker and help make PySceneDetect even better.